 - \ A student never repeats a year.
-Only in exceptional circumstances - EAL is never a reason for a student to redo the year - \ Repeating a year should be of personal or academic benefit to the student - $^{st}$ A student who does not meet the standards of the National British Curriculum can proceed to the next MP shows that a student is not expected to perform better (for example the Wisc and a student has a very low IQ), it can also be decided to transfer the student to the new class with its own learning line, with an individual education plan (IEP).
-Or the school can choose, with the parents, another school or other type of education.
+Only in exceptional circumstances. - \ EAL is never a reason for a student to redo the year. - \ Repeating a year should be of personal or academic benefit to the student. - \ A student who does not meet the standards of the National British Curriculum can proceed to the next MP.